cliftondavies/RecyCool/README.md

 ## MVP Features

-The app features four main pages, enabling navigation to home, about, a list of items and a single item.
-Geolocation has also been implemented to allow users to view items within 10 KM of their current location.
+The app features three main pages: Home, About, and Items.
+Each item can be viewed separately as a nested page.
+Items can be filtered and geolocation has been implemented to allow users to view items within 10 KM of their current location.

 ## :toolbox: Tools & Technologies Used